krokedil/dibs-easy-for-woocommerce/readme.txt

 * WooCommerce 3.5 or newer is required.
 * PHP 5.6 or higher is required.
 * A SSL Certificate is required.
 * This plugin integrates with Nets Easy.
-You need an agreement with Nets specific to the Easy platform to use this plugin.
+You need an agreement with Nets specific to the Nets Easy platform to use this plugin.

 == CHANGELOG ==